analyseether/ether_sql/README.md

 `sudo apt-get install postgresql`

-2. Create a new user and database
+2. Create a new psql user and database

-`sudo -u postgres createuser $username --no-superuser --no-createdb --no-createrole` `sudo -u postgres createdb ether-sql --owner=$username`
+`sudo -u postgres createuser -s -P -e $USER`

+This prompts for a user password, use the same password in the settings.py file

+`createdb ether-sql`